micrometre/portfolio/src/content/articles/blog-article-golang-anpr-saas.md

       Building MicroANPR as a SaaS product taught me that the best enterprise solutions don't have to be complex or expensive.
 By combining Go's performance with modern AI/ML capabilities and wrapping it in a user-friendly subscription model, we can democratize technology that was previously only accessible to large corporations.
     </p>
     <p className="border-l-4 border-purple-500 pl-6 italic bg-purple-500/5 py-2 rounded-r-lg">
-      Whether you're managing a 10-space car park or a multi-site enterprise operation, MicroANPR scales with your needs—and you only pay for what you use.
+      Whether you're managing a 10-space car park or a multi site enterprise operation, MicroANPR scales with your needs and you only pay for what you use.
     </p>
   </div>
 </div>